palumbou/another_bucket_of_tools/another_yt-dlp_wrapper/README.md

    - Preserves original video titles as filenames
    - Organizes content by type in separate folders (videos, shorts, live streams)
    - Supports downloading both manual and auto-generated subtitles in multiple languages
+   - Automatically downloads thumbnails for all videos
+   - Automatically creates description files with video URLs and full descriptions
+   - Saves complete metadata in JSON format for each video

 2. **Multiple Operation Modes**
    - Interactive mode with guided prompts and configuration preview